 At this essential time…

 … we can shrink back from weather exchange.
 For The Guardian, reporting on the environment is a concern.
-We provide climate, nature, and pollutants stories the prominence they deserve, memories which often cross unreported through others inside the media.
-At this vital time for humanity and our planet, we’re determined to inform readers about threats, results, and answers based totally on scientific statistics, now not political prejudice or commercial enterprise interests.
+We provide climate, nature, and pollutants stories the prominence they deserve, memories that often cross unreported through others inside the media.
+At this vital time for humanity and our planet, we’re determined to inform readers about threats, results, and answers based on scientific statistics, not political prejudice or commercial enterprise interests.
 But we want your help to develop our insurance, travel to the far-flung frontlines of exchange, and cover vital conferences that affect us all.